Student Appeals Procedure

 To ensure that we meet our responsibilities to individuals, all staff will:

-• share concerns immediately with the company Safeguarding Leads, Siobhan Thomas/David Martin in an email format marked “confidential”
+- share concerns immediately with the company Safeguarding Lead David Martin in an email format marked “confidential”

 Abuse of Trust